hannaomi/SwiftPol/paper/paper.md

 Open-source software packages designed to build *in silico* polymer chains are focused on the design of polymers at the monomer and single-chain scale [@davel_parameterization_2024; @klein_hierarchical_2016; @santana-bonilla_modular_2023].
 However, there is not currently a software package available that integrates these smaller-scale characteristics into computational polymer models, whilst effectively capturing the heterogeneity and polydispersity of real-life samples.
 The development of SwiftPol was driven by the need to fill this gap in multi-scale building functionality of existing polymer building packages, to enable the simulation of realistic polymer models.
 Here, we will detail the development of SwiftPol - a user-guided Python tool for building representative polymer ensembles, and subsequent studies to show its relevance and performance.

 SwiftPol uses open-source Python libraries RDkit, OpenFF-interchange, and OpenFF-toolkit to promote reproducibility and portability [@landrum_rdkitrdkit_2024; @thompson_openff_2024; @wagner_openforcefieldopenff-toolkit_2024; @wang_open_2024].
 We have ensured that SwiftPol objects can be seamlessly integrated into existing open-source software built for parameterization and simulation, to allow the user to select their preferred force field, topology format, and engine.
-RDkit, OpenFF-interchange and OpenFF-toolkit enable the export of SwiftPol polymer ensembles directly to simulation engines, and to a range of MD-compatible file formats, including .PDB, .TOP, .PRMTOP, and .JSON.
+RDkit, OpenFF-interchange and OpenFF-toolkit enable the export of SwiftPol polymer ensembles directly to simulation engines, and to a range of MD-compatible file formats, including .pdb, .top, .prmtop, and .json.

 Here, we will detail the development of SwiftPol - a user-guided Python tool for building representative polymer ensembles, and subsequent studies to show its relevance and performance.